syncfusion-content/wpf-docs/wpf/Ribbon/ToolTipSupport.md

 ---
 layout: post
-title: ToolTip support in Syncfusion Ribbon control
+title: ToolTip in WPF Ribbon control | Syncfusion
-description: This section briefly describes the functionalities of Tool Tip support in Syncfusion's Ribbon control for WPF.
+description: Learn about ToolTip support in Syncfusion WPF Ribbon control and more.
 platform: wpf
 control: Ribbon
 documentation: ug
 ---
-# UI for ToolTip in WPF Ribbon
+# ToolTip in WPF Ribbon

 Tooltip is used to display small information about the specific element while hovering mouse on it and it is implemented as like in MS Outlook.